askalione/xdocumentor/README.md

 Based on [MarkdownGenerator](https://github.com/neuecc/MarkdownGenerator) by [neuecc](https://github.com/neuecc).

+It’s recommended to use extremly light and easy to use flat file CMS on .NET [Documentor](https://github.com/askalione/documentor) for publish your documentation.

 ## Example

 To generate Markdown put .dll and .xml project files in the same directory with XDocumentor.exe and use command: